-\The findings in this factsheet do not include travel groups who arrived on 14 December, as no interviews were conducted on that day.
-Situation Overview Since the outbreak of conflict on 9 October 2019, residents of Northeast Syria (NES) are experiencing a new humanitarian crisis, resulting in massive displacement from the region, both internally and, to a lesser extent, towards the KR-I. As of 19 November, the UN estimated that nearly 75,438 people remain displaced, while UNHCR reported 18,223 refugees crossing into the KR-I between 9 October and 16 December.
-Days after a ceasefire agreement was reached on 17 October, a sharp decrease in daily refugee arrivals was observed.
+The findings in this factsheet do not include travel groups who arrived on 21 December, as no interviews were conducted on that day.
+Situation Overview Since the outbreak of conflict on 9 October 2019, residents of Northeast Syria (NES) are experiencing a new humanitarian crisis, resulting in massive displacement from the region, both internally and, to a lesser extent, towards the KR-I. As of 19 November, the UN estimated that nearly 75,438 people2 remain displaced, while UNHCR reported 18,602 refugees1 crossing into the KR-I between 9 October and 23 December.
+Days after a ceasefire agreement was reached on 17 October,3 a sharp decrease in daily refugee arrivals was observed.
 New refugee arrivals have been screened between the villages of Al Walid, Sahila and Kalhi in the KR-I, and have then been moved to Bardarash and Gawilan camps for registration.
-There were on average 51 new arrivals per day over the last week, which is a slight decrease compared to previous weeks.
-Numbers have been fluctuating on a daily basis, which may in part be due to adverse weather conditions.
-In this update, the most commonly reported recent districts of residence in Syria were Ain Al-Arab and Qamishli.
-This is similar to previous rounds.
-Furthermore, travelling by foot remained the primary mode of transportation, and was reported by 81% of Kls.
-Most groups were able to complete the journey to the border in a day, though 41% reported having travelled for several days.
-For most travel groups, lack of water, lack of food and challenges of travelling with children and elderly were reported as the most commonly encountered difficulties on the journey.
-Similar to former updates, Kls reported that the arrival of armed groups and airstrikes were the most common push factors to leave their place of residence in Syria.
+The number of arrivals was similar to recent rounds, with an average of 54 new arrivals per day over the last week.
+Male arrivals (60%) continue to outnumber female arrivals (40%) as has consistently been the case since early November.
+In this update, the most commonly reported recent places of residence in Syria were Ain Al-Arab, Quamishli and Al-Hasakeh.
+Furthermore, travelling by foot remained the primary mode of transportation and was reported by 81% of Kls.
+Most travel groups were able to complete the journey to the border in a day, though 44% reported having to travel for several days.
+For almost all travel groups, lack of water and food were reported as the most commonly encountered difficulties on the journey.
+Airstrikes remained the most common push factor to leave their place of residence in Syria, though in recent weeks reasons have diversified compared to previously to include the destruction of homes, lack of livelihood opportunities, the arrival of armed actors and fear of conscription.
 Patterns of Displacement Map

-Based on information received from UNHCR &lt;sup>3 OCHA.
+1 Based on information received from UNHCR 3 OCHA.
 Syria Flash Update #7, Humanitarian impact of the military operation in north-eastern Syria, 16-18 October 2019

-OCHA.
-Syria Flash Update #12, Humanitarian impact of the military operation in north-eastern Syria, 1-19 November 2019

-Rapid Displacement Overview: Displacement from Syria †√↑ Demographics Demographics of the Displaced Groups 6 Average size of travel groups as indicated by Kls.
+2OCHA.
+Syria Flash Update #12, Humanitarian impact of the military operation in north-eastern Syria, 1-19 November 2019 Rapid Displacement Overview: Displacement from Syria † Demographics Demographics of the Displaced Groups 5 Average size of travel groups as indicated by Kls.

-Demographic breakdown by age and gender as reported by Kls:
+Demographic breakdown by age and gender as reported by KIs:

-Vulnerable Groups Proportion of travel group members identified as vulnerable as indicated by KIs: 9% of children were unaccompanied or separated.
+Vulnerable Groups Proportion of travel group members identified as vulnerable as indicated by KIs: 6% of children were unaccompanied or separated.